 Formatting your template for automated matching

 The fields will be matched with student data after you upload student work.
+To read more about this process, see our document on using automated matching.

 See examples below of the Crowdmark-generated QR code and automated matching region (shown in blue).
 Click the images to enlarge.